mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 # Migration from v5 to v6

-<p class="description">This guide describes the changes needed to migrate the Date & Time Pickers from v5 to v6.</p>
+<p class="description">This guide describes the changes needed to migrate the Date and Time Pickers from v5 to v6.</p>

 ## Start using the alpha release